 Out-dated system drivers or operating systems that are not kept up to date can cause system instability, crashes and slowdown of your machine.
 It’s not only windows updates that you need to keep current, but it is also hardware drivers (i.e. USB devices and controllers) that when out of date can drag down system performance.
 Keeping them up to date means that everything residing in your computer is doing so as one big happy family.

 By following these tips to speed up your computer you can generally get a noticeable increase in system performance.
-While this article is a generalisation of how to speed up systems as a whole, Bizprac users can also make sure that their program is operating to its full potential by doing the following:
+While this article is a generalization of how to speed up systems as a whole, Bizprac users can also make sure that their program is operating to its full potential by doing the following:

 - Exclude the Bizprac SQL database file (.fdb) from your antivirus real-time scan